Enable Delete Confirmation in Microsoft Sticky Notes

 How to enable or disable delete confirmation for sticky notes in 🪟 Windows 11

 Remember, deleting a note is permanent and cannot be undone.
-To help avoid accidental deletions, you can turn on the note deletion warning.
+To help avoid accidental deletions, turning on the note deletion warning helps significantly.

 Below is how to enable or disable delete confirmation for Notes.

-If only a single note is displayed, click or tap the ellipsis icon ( … ) in the upper-right of the note and then click or tap Notes list.
+If a single note opens instead of the main menu, click the ellipsis icon ( … ) in the top-right corner and select Notes list.

 Next, click the settings icon in the upper right of the notes list.